HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_large_config.md

 !!!note
      Values in bold are tuned Helm values while the rest are default minimal values.

+For convenience, these values were added to the `large-config-values.yaml` file in the hcl-dx-deployment Helm chart.
+To use these values, complete the following steps:

+1. Download the Helm chart from FlexNet or Harbor.

+2. Extract the TGZ file (`hcl-dx-deployment-XXX.tgz`).

+3. In the extracted folder, navigate to the following structure to go to the `large-config-values.yaml` file: `hcl-dx-deployment/value-samples/large-config-values.yaml`.

 ???+ info "Related information"
     - [DX Performance Tuning Guide](../traditional_deployments.md)